Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

       .. literalinclude:: grpc-json-schemas/GetRewardStatus.json
          :language: json

-.. function:: GetBirkParameters(BlockHash) -> ?BirkParameters
+.. function:: GetBirkParameters(blockHash) -> ?BirkParameters

    Get an overview of the parameters used for baking.

-   :param BlockHash: The block
+   :param blockHash: The given block.
-   :type BlockHash: |grpc-block-hash|_
+   :type blockHash: |grpc-block-hash|_
    :returns: The parameters used for baking in the given block.
    :rtype: ``?BirkParameters`` (see JSON schema below)